SovereignCloudStack/standards/Standards/scs-0001-v1-sovereign-cloud-standards.md

   when referring to an SCS document.

   This implies having to keep all former versions around in a canonical, linkable form.
-  This induces non-trivial organzational and editorial overhead and raises questions around which changes are acceptable to "archived" versions, if any.
+  This induces non-trivial organizational and editorial overhead and raises questions around which changes are acceptable to "archived" versions, if any.